VETURISRIRAM/SMART-SEARCH-ENGINE/README.md

 This project seeks to build a comprehensive and reliable search engine for the University of Illinois at Chicago using various Information Retrieval techniques and algorithms.

+The search engine is publicly deployed on Heroku Server <a href="https://smart-search-19.herokuapp.com/">here<a>.

 <p align="center">
   <img width="500" height="300" src="Results/Query-6/query.JPG">
 </p>